OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("commonvariant.pval.txt")
 ```

-User should be particularly careful when using the `bedrowinds` keyword.
+`covrowinds` specify the samples in the covariate file and `bedrowinds` for SnpArray.
+User should be particularly careful when these two keyword.
 Selected rows in SnpArray should exactly match the samples in the null model.
 Otherwise the results are meaningless.

 ## Likelihood ratio test (LRT)